fabioachacon/machine_learning/README.md

 # Machine-Deep-Learning
 This repository contains some of my Deep Learning, Machine Learning and data analysis projects.

 The **Classification** folder hosts some projects involving the application of machine learning algorithms for classification.
+For the time being, there is only one jupyter notebook, where I did some data visualization and predictive modeling of a customer churn dataset.